Language

 Task.Delay(ms)Returns a Task that completes after the specified number of milliseconds.
 Does not block the thread.

 Task.WhenAny(tasks)Returns the first task to complete.
-Useful for implementing timeouts.
+Convenient for implementing timeouts.

 Task.CompletedTaskReturns an already-completed Task.
-Used as a return value when a method completes synchronously.
+Used as a return value for synchronously completing code.

 task.Wait()Blocks the current thread until the task completes.

-task.ResultSynchronously retrieves the result of the task, blocking until it completes.
+task.ResultSynchronously retrieves the result of the task (waits until complete).

 Sample Code